Yong-Wai-Chun/Python-Maze-Library-Mod/README.md

 ## Introduction and Problem Statement

 <p align="justify">
     Hello, this project about mainly about a modification done to an existing Python project called <a href="https://github.com/MAN1986/pyamaze/blob/main/pyamaze/pyamaze.py">Pyamaze</a> with some searching algorithms.
-Pyamaze library is a library that is developed in Python and can be import to use after downloading on any IDLE tools.
+Pyamaze library is a library that is developed in Python and can be imported to use after downloading on any IDLE tools.
 This library is about creating a maze and visualizing an agent's route to its goal.
 Figure 1 shows an example of the output.
 The maze consists of only one agent and one goal.
 The route searching technique being used here is Breadth First Search by default.
 </p>

 <p align="center">